Fayetteville man accused of having almost 600 images of child pornography

 Kevin Lewis, 41, was booked Tuesday into the Benton County Jail.
 He was arrested in connection with 597 counts of distributing, possessing or viewing matter depicting sexually explicit conduct involving a child.

-Prosecutors have not filed any formal charges against Lewis.
-He is being held in jail on $500,000 bond.
+Prosecutors haven't filed any formal charges against Lewis.
+He's being held in jail on $500,000 bond.

 His arrest is the result of an investigation by Bentonville and Lowell police officers, according to a probable cause affidavit.
 Police seized several electronic devices as part of a drug investigation and search of Lewis' car, according to the affidavit.

-He was arrested in May in connection with drug charges and another electronic device belonging to Lewis was signed out of the jail by an associate of Lewis, according to the affidavit.
+He was arrested in May in connection with drug charges -- a case that is still pending -- and another electronic device belonging to Lewis was signed out of the jail by an associate of Lewis, according to the affidavit.

 The cellphone was turned over to Fayetteville police after the person discovered the lock screen wallpaper on the device was an image of a child performing a sex act on a man, according to the affidavit.
 The phone eventually was transferred to Bentonville police for a digital forensic examination, the affidavit states.